Murder of Jun Lin: Immediate aftermath

-Reactions in China were highly critical, with some believing the murder was racially motivated.
+The crime was widely reported in China, with some believing the murder was racially motivated.
 Some Chinese questioned public safety in Canada, as the killing was the second high-profile murder of a Chinese student there in slightly over a year.
 Foreign Affairs Minister John Baird called Chinese ambassador Junsai Zhang to convey his condolences.

 On June 4, 2012, Canadian Prime Minister Stephen Harper said he was pleased that the suspect was arrested, and congratulated the police forces on their good work in apprehending him.
 Interim Liberal Party leader Bob Rae said that Canadians should mourn the victim, rather than "in any way, shape or form" celebrate Magnotta's notoriety.

 Two days later, Lin's family arrived at Trudeau Airport in Montreal.
 The Chinese Students and Scholars Association of Concordia University established a fund to defray expenses incurred by Lin's family while in Canada, and an award was created in his honour.
 A candlelight vigil was held in Montreal.

 Magnotta was named Canadian Newsmaker of the Year by The Canadian Press, which caused controversy.

 Lin's body was cremated on July 11, and his ashes were buried on July 26 at Notre Dame des Neiges Cemetery (K04166) in Montreal.

-On July 16, 2013, Edmonton police charged Bestgore.com owner Mark Marek with corrupting public morals, a rarely used obscenity charge, for hosting the 1 Lunatic, 1 Ice Pick video online.
+On July 16, 2013, Edmonton police charged bestgore.com owner Mark Marek with corrupting public morals, a rarely used obscenity charge, for hosting the 1 Lunatic, 1 Ice Pick video online.
 On January 25, 2016, Marek changed his plea to guilty, and was sentenced to a six-month conditional sentence after a joint submission from the Crown and defence.
-He had to serve half of the six-month sentence under house arrest.
+Marek had to serve half of the six-month sentence under house arrest.